 Order a beer flight when you go and sample a wide variety.
 They have a huge menu with excellent appetizers.
 I tried the fried green tomatoes.
 The menu consists of steaks, seafood pasta, burgers, fish tacos, fish and chips, prime rib, plus a whole lot more.

 If you can’t find something you like on the menu, then you’re not hungry.
-The Mash House is located at 4150 Sycamore Dairy Rd., Fayetteville, NC.
-The dining room is open Monday thru Friday 5 to 11 p.m., with extended hours on Saturday and Sunday.
+Mash House’s dining room is open Monday thru Friday 5 to 11 p.m., with extended hours on Saturday and Sunday.

 Lake Gaston Brewing Company